D3Hunter/blog/programming/languages/python.md

 5. uWSGI itself is a vast project with many components, aiming to provide a full [software] stack for building hosting services
 6. Waitress is a pure-Python WSGI server.
 7. mod_python is an Apache module that embeds Python within the server itself.(dead?)

+### PEP
+`Benevolent Dictator For Life (BDFL)` is a title given to a small number of open-source software development leaders, typically project founders who retain the final say in disputes or arguments within the community.

+`Top level module` is the topmost one

+    top_module(这一层目录上面没有__init__.py)
+        __init__.py
+        moduleX.py

+### PEP 8
+David Goodger describes the PEP 8 recommendations as follows:
+- `joined_lower` for functions, methods, attributes, variables
+- `joined_lower` or ALL_CAPS for constants
+- `StudlyCaps` for classes
+- `camelCase` only to conform to pre-existing conventions

+#### PEP 328 Imports: Multi-Line and Absolute/Relative
+since `python 2.4` `21-Dec-2003`
+解决import过长及多个相同名称的package的问题
+it is proposed that all `import` statements be `absolute` by default (searching sys.path only) with special syntax `(leading dots)` for accessing package-relative imports.
+Relative imports must always use `from <> import`; `import <>` is always absolute.

+Relative imports use a module's `__name__` attribute to determine that module's position in the package hierarchy.
+If the module's name does not contain any package information (e.g. it is set to '`__main__`') then relative imports are resolved as if the module were a top level module, regardless of where the module is actually located on the file system.
+- 这意味着使用 relative import，需要以package（`python -m foo.bar`）形式运行，否则容易报错`ValueError: Attempted relative import beyond toplevel package`
+- 参考`PEP 366`和`PEP 338`

+### PEP 366 -- Main module explicit relative imports
+since `python 2.6` `1-May-2007`
+By adding a new module level attribute, this PEP allows relative imports to work automatically if the module is `executed using the -m switch`.
+A small amount of boilerplate in the module itself will allow the relative imports to work when the file is `executed by name`.
+The major proposed change is the introduction of a new module level attribute, `__package__`.
+When it is present, relative imports will be based on this attribute rather than the module `__name__` attribute.

+Note that it is `not enough` to simply have the directory containing the module in `sys.path`, the corresponding package needs to be `explicitly imported`.

+    if __name__ == "__main__" and __package__ is None:
+        import sys, os
+        # 这里假设当前脚本位于top level module目录内
+        parent_dir = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))
+        sys.path.insert(1, parent_dir) # 需要放到前面，免得被系统的package覆盖导致找不到
+        import xxxxxx
+        __package__ = str("xxxxxx")
+        del sys, os
+这个relative import是个大坑，使用时注意